Modules

 You can paste the code into a file and run it with

-, or type into the REPL.
+rsh, or type into the REPL.

-First, we create a module (put hello
+First, we create a module (put hello and

-commands into a "bag" called
+hi commands into a "bag" called

-), then we import the
+greetings), then we import the

-command from the module (find a
+hello command from the module (find a

-"bag" called greetings
+"bag" called greetings and take

-command from it) with use
+hello command from it) with use.

 Modules from files